Butyrate Supplements & Gut Health

 Other studies support these findings.37

-In addition, several studies indicate that butyrate and other SCFAs may release gut-derived satiety hormones, which can reduce hunger and reduce food intake.38,39
+In addition, several studies indicate that it and other SCFAs may release gut-derived satiety hormones, which can reduce hunger and reduce food intake.38,39

-Taken together, these studies suggest that butyrate may improve all aspects of weight loss/control, from hunger to insulin resistance to body fat percentage.
+Taken together, these studies suggest that it may improve all aspects of weight loss/control, from hunger to insulin resistance to body fat percentage.

 Butyrate for anxiety (much like citicoline for cognitive health) is another focus of researchers, as anxiety remains a huge — often emotionally crippling — condition for many people.
 An estimated 40 million adults in the United States suffer from an anxiety disorder.40